Configuration Parameters

 protocol in (HTTP), url_host in "LinuxFirewall.Blacklist" : Block as BlackList

-is allocated in the list of rules above the indicated rule, then access to domains from the black list, i.e. domains listed in the parameter LinuxFirewall.Blacklist, will also be blocked for users with the range of IP addresses 10.10.0.0–10.10.0.254.
-And if this rule is allocated below, users with the range of IP addresses 10.10.0.0–10.10.0.254 will get access also to websites from the black list.
+is allocated on the list of rules above the indicated rule, then access to domains from the black list, i.e. domains listed in the LinuxFirewall.Blacklist parameter, will also be blocked for users with IP addresses in the range of 10.10.0.010.10.0.254.
+And if this rule is allocated below, users with the IP addresses in the range of 10.10.0.010.10.0.254 will also get access to websites from the black list.

-Due to the fact that the resolution Pass is terminal, no more rules are checked, therefore scanning of the downloaded data for viruses is not performed either.
-To grant users with the range of IP addresses 10.10.0.0–10.10.0.254 access to websites of all categories, except Chats if they are not in the black list, and to block download of threats at the same time, use the following rule:
+Since the Pass resolution is final, no more rules are checked, therefore scanning of the downloaded data for viruses is not performed either.
+To grant users with IP addresses the range of 10.10.0.010.10.0.254 access to websites of all categories, except Chats, if they are not on the black list, and to block downloading of threats at the same time, use the following rule:

 protocol in (HTTP), url_category not in (Chats), url_host not in "LinuxFirewall.Blacklist", threat_category not in "LinuxFirewall.BlockCategory" : Pass

-2.Do not perform scanning of contents of video files downloaded from the internet (i.e. data with the type MIME “video/*”, where * is any type of the MIME class video):
+2.Do not perform scanning of contents of video files downloaded from the internet (i.e. data of the “video/*” MIME type, where * corresponds to any type of the video MIME class):

 direction response, content_type in ("video/*") : Pass

-Note that files loaded from the local computer (including those with the MIME type 'video/*') will be scanned because they are sent in requests, not in responses, i.e. for them a variable direction has a value request.
+Note that the files uploaded from the local computer (including those of the 'video/*' MIME type) will be scanned because they are sent in requests, and not in responses, i.e. the direction variable has the request value for them.